-6. Pre-Quaternary atmosphere: The possibility that very old ice (>1.5 million years) is preserved in special environments (for example, in debris-laden glaciers) in Antarctica is exciting because it would provide a window into the composition of the atmosphere and climate during times when global environmental conditions were very different from today.
-Such sites will likely range from blue ice locations, where drilling issues are essentially identical to those mentioned above, to debris-laden glaciers or similar environments, which will require specialized drilling equipment.
-A drill for dirty ice (Koci drill) exists but its suitability is limited; the Agile Sub-Ice Geologic drill should be considered for use in areas like Mullins Valley.
+6. Pre-Quaternary atmosphere: The possibility that very old ice (>1.5 million years) is preserved in special environments (for example, in debris-laden glaciers) in Antarctica (e.g., Yau et al., 2015) is exciting because it would provide a window into the composition of the atmosphere and climate during times when global environmental conditions were very different from today.
+Such sites will likely range from blue ice locations, where drilling issues are essentially identical to those mentioned above, to debris-laden glaciers or similar environments, which will require specialized drilling equipment; for example the Agile Sub-Ice Geologic Drill may be useful in some cases.